Top tips for making a complaint

 Tell them it’s a complaint

-- Tell them straight away this is a complaint, and you want it put through the complaints procedure.
+- Tell them straight away this is a complaint.
+Say you want to put it through the complaints procedure.
 Ask for details of the complaints procedure and find out who will be handling your complaint.

 Put it in writing

-- It is helpful to put your complaint in writing if you can.
-If this isn't something you feel comfortable doing, you could ask a friend, carer, family member or an organisation like Citizens Advice to help you.
-Make sure to write ‘complaint’ at the top of your letter or email, so there can be no doubt.
+- It is helpful if you can put your complaint in writing.
+If you don’t feel comfortable doing that, you could ask a friend, carer, family member or an organisation like Citizens Advice to help you.
+Write ‘complaint’ at the top of your letter or email, so there can be no doubt.

 Be clear and brief

-- Cover all the relevant points, but be as brief as you can.
-Avoid writing long letters or emails – you may feel you need to write in great detail but in most cases this is not necessary.
+- Cover all the relevant points but be as brief as you can.
+Avoid writing long letters or emails – you might feel the need to write in great detail but usually this is not required.

 - Make it easy to read by using numbered lists and headings to highlight the important issues.